JakeGWater/vpifg.com/source/framework/aces/theory.rst

 .. danger::

-      If you know the exact encoding of image data, you *cannot* reproduce the colors correctly
+      If you don't know the exact encoding of image data, you *cannot* reproduce the colors correctly

 .. sidebar:: Chips Please